makeplus/makeplus/ReadMe.md

 MakePlus is a set of extensions that build on top of GNU make.
 It provides you with a set of ready-to-use condition testing functions, and allows you to easily write your own.
-Everything from your old Makefile still works, but now you can have a lot more control, with little effort.
+Everything from your old Makefile still works, but now you have a lot more power, with little effort.

 MakePlus can be used with any existing GNU Makefile.
 All you need to do is add this line at the top of your Makefile: